BradLarson/SwiftRPi-OpenGLESShaderTest/README.md

 in the main project directory.
 This should compile the `shadertest` application, which you can run.

 The application itself looks for two shader files in the current directory, SimpleVertexShader.vsh and SimpleFragmentShader.fsh.
 If it finds those, it will load them and render a screen-size quad using them.
 You can edit these files how you want to produce arbitrary effects.
+To quit the application, hit Ctrl-C.

 I'd like to also recognize SAKrisT's Swift OpenGL example: